Docs

 VerifyIssuer, audience, method NSID, expiry, signature, and replay state.

-Delivery logs
+Delivery logs and redrive

 Delivery logs are the operational truth for app callbacks.
 Use them when a buyer paid but the app UI did not update, or when a ticket issued but the event app did not display it.